 Britt says the intimacy of the Lab Theatre, a 100-seat “black box” performance space, is perfectly suited to the production’s goal of creating a highly personal audience experience.
 “The audience will be really pulled into this play,” says Britt.
 “One thing you’ll definitely notice is that when a character is telling her story, she’ll be making eye contact with the audience members, and in some cases, the audience will be like characters in the play themselves.”

 Cast as the servicewomen are undergraduate students Kayla Crumbly, Sarah Fabrizio, Kelsey McCloskey, Jordan Postal, Rosa Ramirez, and Cameron Shaw.
-Typically one male actor is cast to portray 21 different characters in various reenactments of the womens’ stories; however, Britt has cast several actors to embody those characters.
+Typically one male actor is cast to portray 21 different characters; however, Britt has cast several actors to embody those characters.
 Performing the male roles are undergraduates Jaxen Coleman, Charlie Eaton, David Neil Edwards, Nicholas Good, Alex Long, Logan Ingram, and Alexander Robinson.
 The production’s design is being created by Senior Instructor Andy Mills and undergraduate student Curtis Smoak (scenic design), graduate design students Allison Newcombe (lighting design) and Molly Morgan (costume design), and undergraduate student Drake Dial (sound design).
 Caroline Clarke is stage manager for the production.

 “It’s a very moving play about the women who took care of our soldiers and served their country,” says Britt.
 “The message is survival and healing.
 There hasn’t been a rehearsal yet where we haven’t been moved and had to collect ourselves at the end.”

 For more information about A Piece of My Heart or the theatre program at the University of South Carolina, contact Kevin Bush by phone at 803-777-9353 or via email at email@example.com.